zaheeransari763/zaheeransari763/README.md

-### Hi there, I'm Zaheer Ahmed - aka [Dev Society][website] 👋
+### Hi there, I'm Zaheer Ahmed.

-## I'm a Full stack Developer, and hungry learner!!
+## I'm a Full stack Developer and Data Engineer, and hungry learner!!

-- 🌱 I’m currently in mood to learn and grasp everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate and learn.
-- 🥅 2021 Goals: Contribute more in self enhancement and on Open Source projects
+- 🥅 Alltime Goals: Contribute more in self enhancement and on Open Source projects
 - ⚡ Fun fact: I love to write and a dedicated fitness lover 🦾

+I am currently expanding my expertise into the Modern Data Stack, including:
+-☁️ Cloud: Azure Data Factory (ADF) & Snowflake.
+-⚙️ Big Data: Distributed processing with PySpark.
+-🏗️ Transformation: Modern ELT workflows with dbt.

 ### Connect with me and lets rock together: